-The federal Medicaid law has some especially favorable rules for married couples.
-The spouse-at-home, known as the community spouse even if living in an assisted living facility, receives asset and income allowances, which are indexed for inflation, and is even allowed to convert excess assets into an investment that yields protected income.
+For example, the federal Medicaid law has some especially favorable rules for married couples.
+The spouse-at-home, known as the community spouse, even if living in an assisted living facility, receives asset and income allowances, which are indexed for inflation, and is even allowed to convert excess assets into an investment that yields protected income.
 One important Medicaid planning consideration for the community spouse is ensuring that if the community spouse dies first, the protected assets do not end up being inherited directly by the spouse in the nursing home, which would give MassHealth access to the funds; one favorable federal Medicaid law allows those assets to be left behind in a testamentary trust.
 MassHealth can place a lien on a person’s home and can file an estate recovery claim against a decedent’s probate estate in order to recover some of their costs, so it is important to plan carefully in order to protect your assets including your family home.